Avishek8136/ECO-Guard/README.md

+# ECO-Guard: An Integrated AI-
+# Sensor System for Monitoring
+# Wildlife and Sustainable Forest
-# The Eco-Sense-(AI)Nator
+# Management

 ## Introduction

-Welcome to "The Eco-sense-(Ai)Nator" initiative, where environmental responsibility and innovation unite to empower sustainable tourism and wildlife preservation.
+Welcome to "The ECO-Guard" initiative, where environmental responsibility and innovation unite to empower sustainable tourism and wildlife preservation.
 This work is a result of the collaborative efforts of Ch.
 Nikhilesh Krishna, Sujay Bharath Raj, N. Kireeti Sai Bharadwaj, and Avishek Rauniyar, students of S2-B.Tech AIE A Batch.
 We can't wait to tell you about our experience and the amazing results of this project.

 ## Project Overview

-🌿"The Eco-sense-(Ai)Nator" is a cautious effort that addresses critical Sustainable Development Goals (SDGs), including 🌱 Responsible Consumption and Production (SDG 12), Climate Action (SDG 13), 🦓 Life on Land (SDG 15), 🚀 Industry, Innovation, and Infrastructure (SDG 9), 🏙️ Sustainable Cities and Communities (SDG 11), and 🤝 Partnerships for the Goals (SDG 17).
+🌿"The ECO-Guard" is a cautious effort that addresses critical Sustainable Development Goals (SDGs), including 🌱 Responsible Consumption and Production (SDG 12), Climate Action (SDG 13), 🦓 Life on Land (SDG 15), 🚀 Industry, Innovation, and Infrastructure (SDG 9), 🏙️ Sustainable Cities and Communities (SDG 11), and 🤝 Partnerships for the Goals (SDG 17).

 ### Abstract